 One of Aesop’s fables tells of a vixen taking her numerous pups out for an airing.
 She comes across a lioness proudly carrying a single cub.
 ‘Why such airs, haughty dame, over one solitary cub?’ sneers the vixen.
 ‘Look at my healthy and numerous litter here, and imagine, if you are able, how a proud mother should feel.’
 The lioness lifts her nose and says, ‘Yes.
 I’ve only one.
 But remember, that one is a lion.’

 Haughty indeed, but such is the hierarchy of the wild.
-Most recently a dog named Vixen had a more violent confrontation with a lioness.
+Most recently, a dog named Vixen had a more violent confrontation with a lioness.
 In this case, Aesop’s fable would be overturned for honour favours the dog.
 She was a rare East German shepherd.
-Her back was straighter and her temperament more persistent and alert than the more common German shepherd.
-Owned by K9 Conservation, she was trained to track and apprehend poachers on a private game reserve bordering the Kruger National Park, and worked alongside her devoted handler Jonas, who also happens to be a pastor.
+Her back was straighter, and her temperament more persistent and alert than the common German shepherd.
+She was trained to track and apprehend poachers on a private game reserve bordering the Kruger National Park and worked alongside her devoted handler Jonas, who also happens to be a pastor.

 After a night patrol, Jonas was driving back with Vixen at his side.
 It was one of their last patrols together before she was to be put into a breeding programme.
-Jonas stopped at the gate of the game reserve and got out to talk with the gate guards.
+Jonas stopped at the game reserve gate and talked with the gate guards.